Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked:

-• Storage makes daily living noticeably easier
+• Storage makes daily use noticeably easier.

-• Big seating zone for groups
+• The seating zone works well for a full group.

 Who it is best for:

-• Households that host often or need built-in storage
+• Households that host often or need built-in storage.

 Where it falls short:

-• Harder to reposition once assembled
+• It is harder to reposition once assembled.

 Pros & Cons: